Normal families of holomorphic mappings between complex Finsler manifolds: Main theorems

 where $d_G$ and $d_{h_b}$ are respectively the integrated form of $G$ and $h_b$.\\ Hence equicontinuous is now obvious: if $\varepsilon$ is given, a ball $B_1$ of radius $\frac{1}{2}\varepsilon$ relative to $d_{h_b}$ around the origin of $B^n$ so that if $q_1, q_2$ are in $B_1$, and $f \in \mathcal{F}$, we have

-This complete the proof. \end{proof} As a simple application of Theorem \ref{basic} and \cite[p.
-197, Lemma 1.3]{WHS}, we obtain the following result. \begin{corollary} If $N$ is a strongly negatively curved and strongly pseudoconvex complex Finsler manifold, then it is tight.
+Hence, we know $\mathcal{F}$ is equicontinuous. \end{proof} As a simple application of Theorem \ref{basic} and Lemma \ref{equi}, we obtain the following result. \begin{corollary} If $N$ is a strongly negatively curved complex Finsler manifold, then it is tight.
 If $N$ is furthermore complete, then it is taut. \end{corollary}